 8. What are the equipments provided from the company?

-Apart from your clothing and personal equipment’s mentioned in the trek essentials list, we provide all that is necessary for the trek to happen safely and comfortably.
+Apart from your clothing and personal equipments mentioned in the trek essentials list, we provide all that is necessary for the trek to happen safely and comfortably.
 Equipment’s that are provided from the companies end include mess tent, kitchen tent, matrices, dome tent, sleeping bag resistant up to -30 degrees with liners, micro spikes crampons and utensils etc.

 ITINERARY